nvdaes/emule/readme.md

 ## Changes for 20.0.0
 * Some edit boxes and sliders are labelled, thanks to the [labelAutofinderCore project](https://github.com/ABuffEr/labelAutofinderCore) developed by Alberto Buffolino, one of the authors of this add-on.
+* A command (not assigned) has been added to toggle the usage of an alternative approach to read sliders (off by default).

 ## Changes for 7.0
 * Compatible with NVDA 2023.1.